javitausia/CalValWaves/README.md

 ## 1. Description

-Hindcast models are very useful as they have information of different variables for a very long and constant period of time.
-In this case, this data will be used after been calibrated to propagate waves from the point where the node of the hindcast is located to shallow waters, and it is very important to have constant data along a very large period of time, so the propagations can be representative.
-The problem now is that these hindcasts are sometimes a little incorrect, and this is why we must calibrate them first with satellite data and validate them after all with a nerby buoy to see if data correlates.
+Numerical reanalysis are very useful as they have information of different variables for a very long and constant period of time.
+In this case, this data will be used after been calibrated to propagate waves from the point where the node of the reanalysis is located to shallow waters, and it is very important to have constant data along a very large period of time, so the propagations can be representative.
+The problem now is that these hindcasts are not perfect, and this is why we must calibrate them first with satellite data and validate them after all with a nerby buoy to see if data correlates.

 The area of study is the north of Spain (an explanation map can be seen below).

 ![map](/images/mapa-resumen.png)